 Intellectual property litigation is expensive and time-consuming and could divert resources and management attention from the operations of our business.
-We are currently named as a defendant in a number of copyright infringement suits in China in connection with our MP3 and other search services, including a suit filed by three record companies and a suit filed by the Music Copyright Society of China.
+We are currently named as a defendant in a number of copyright infringement suits in connection with our MP3 and other search services.
 See "Item 8A.
 Financial Information - Consolidated Statements and Other Financial Information - Legal Proceedings."
-If there is a successful claim of infringement, we may be required to pay substantial fines and damages or enter into royalty or license agreements that may not be available on commercially acceptable terms, if at all.
+If there is a successful claim of infringement, we may be required to discontinue the infringing activities, pay substantial fines and damages and/or enter into royalty or license agreements that may not be available on commercially acceptable terms, if at all.
 Our failure to obtain a license of the rights on a timely basis could harm our business.
 Any intellectual property litigation and/or any negative publicity by third parties alleging our intellectual property infringement could have a material adverse effect on our business, reputation, financial condition or results of operations.
+To address the risks relating to intellectual property infringement, we may have to substantially modify, limit or terminate services.
+Any of such changes could materially affect user experience and in turn have a material adverse impact on our business.

-We have been and may continue to be subject to claims based on the content found on our websites or the results in our paid search listings.
+We have been and may again be subject to claims based on the content found on our websites or the results in our paid search listings.

 In addition to the content developed by ourselves and posted on our websites, our users are free to post information on Baidu Post Bar, Baidu Knows, Baidu Encyclopedia and other sections of our websites, and our P4P customers may create text-based descriptions and other phrases to be used as text or keywords in our search listings.
 We have been and may continue to be subject to claims for defamation, negligence or other legal theories based on the content found on our websites.
-Claims for defamation, negligence or other legal theories based on the content found on our websites.
+Claims for defamation, negligence or other legal theories based on the content found on our websites, with or without merit, may result in diversion of management attention and financial resources and negative publicity on our brand and reputation.

-found on our websites, with or without merit, may result in diversion of the attention of our management personnel and our financial resources and negative publicity on our brand and reputation.
 Furthermore, if the content posted on our websites contains information that government authorities find objectionable, our websites may be shut down and we may be subject to other penalties.
-See "- Risks Related to Doing Business in China - Regulation and censorship of information disseminated over the Internet in China may adversely affect our business and subject us to liability for information linked to our websites."
+See "- Risks Related to Doing Business in China - Regulation and censorship of information disseminated over the Internet in China may adversely affect our business and subject us to liability for information displayed on or linked to our websites."